MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ~~~
 {: .output}

-Now we see that `pytest` dsiplays the test name for us, as well as `PASSED` next to the test name.
+Now we see that `pytest` displays the test name for us, as well as `PASSED` next to the test name.

 ## Testing our functions

 We will now add tests to test our functions.
 After dividing our package into modules, we have four modules and one subpackage.
 It is considered good practices to also break your tests into different files depending on the module or subpackage.

 Create a new file called `test_measure.py` in the `tests` directory with the following contents.